Do You Need Sleep Therapy? What to Expect

 Obstructive Sleep Apnea

 If you are ready to sleep and you fall asleep, only to wake up again in a terror of being unable to breathe, or perhaps your snoring is waking you up, or a combination of both, then perhaps you have obstructive sleep apnea, where your airways become blocked in the night and you wake yourself to breathe.
 This can be very damaging to sleep because sometimes patients wake themselves many times a night.
-Sometimes the only way they can tell is that their partner complain about snoring, and they feel very tired during the day.
+Sometimes the only way they can tell is that their partner complains about snoring, and they feel very tired during the day.

-A doctor may suggests that you go through a sleep study so they can see what may be interfering with your sleep and diagnose sleep apnea, or sleepwalking or narcolepsy.
+A doctor may suggest that you go through a sleep study so they can see what may be interfering with your sleep and diagnose sleep apnea, or sleepwalking or narcolepsy.
 For this, you may need to go to a sleep centre overnight, where you will sleep with an EEG monitoring your REM patterns through the night.
 You should be taken to a comfortable room designed for rest.
 You can bring your own personal items with you, but before you sleep, a technologist will place the sensors on our body.
 You will still be comfortable and these should not stop you from sleeping.

 From here your doctor will be able to recommend effective treatments, like wearing a sleep mask that will help you improve your day by working towards a good night sleep.